taciogt/medium-examples/wip-go-data-pipelines/post.md

 Knowing them expands considerably the toolset of the software engineers writing Go code allowing them to harness the power of one of the core features of the language.

 Nevertheless, it is always worthy saying that this is no silver bullet.
-All these capabilities comes with some complexity that requires some consideration to no create unexpected side effects.
+All these capabilities comes with some complexity that requires some thoughtful consideration to avoid creating unexpected side effects.
-Not only are concurrency concerns, but using diving into parallelism can use more CPU to increase throughput at the cost of finding bottlenecks in other places, maybe some shared components that can affect other parts of the system.
+Not only are concurrency concerns, but diving into parallelism can use more CPU to increase throughput at the cost of finding bottlenecks in other places, maybe in some shared components that can affect other parts of the system.

-Taking into the account the context where a pipeline will be used, it is possible to make a powerful and generic package.
+On the bright side, taking into the account the context where a pipeline will be used, it is possible to make a powerful and generic package.
 Some adjusts aiming for increased flexibility can go a long way in that direction without changing the core of the design or creating more difficult problems.

 The main driver for this discussion comes from the idea that parallel data consumption enables fine-tuning for optimal I/O throughput.
-In times intensive on data availability as well as computing power, can be decisive knowing how to make the best use of this resources.
+In times intensive on data availability as well as computing power, can be decisive knowing how to make the best use of this resources to achieve improvement on performance with orders of magnitude on measured impact.
 Go is a language that comes with batteries included in its core syntax and can turn this idea into reality more easily if reliable and standard solutions are made available for its users.